hugoferreira/hugoferreira.github.com/_posts/2013-03-01-genetic-algorithm-in-scala.markdown

 }
 {% endhighlight %}

-Mating involves finding the specimens more fit to survive and leave descendency:
+Mating involves finding the specimens more fit to survive and leave descendancy:

 {% highlight scala %}
 type MatePool = List[(Specimen, Double)]